Lesson 1: Genesis: God Creates Adam and Eve 12/21/2024

 Tip

-• Before printing, turn on page numbering in Word to keep the pages in order (or simply hand-number each page after printing).
-You may also find it helpful to highlight your part and set the script on a music stand nearby during the skit.
+• You may find it helpful to highlight your part and set the script on a music stand nearby during the skit.

 Leader: It’s time for our puppy friend, Theo, to come for a visit.
 Let’s call him to our class with a “woof, woof.”
 Ready?
 (Leads kids to bark until Theo is brought into view.)